iterative/dvc.org/content/blog/2021-02-18-dvc-2-0-pre-release.md

 ### Iterating over params with foreach stages

 Iterating over params was a frequently requested feature.
-Now users can define multiple similar stages with a templetized command.
+Now users can define multiple similar stages with a templatized command.

 ```yaml
 stages: